Mercedes Martinez: Return to AEW / ROH (2021–2026)

-Return to ROH (2022–present)
+On the March 2 episode of Dynamite, Martinez teamed up with Rosa to defeat Baker and Hayter in a tag team match.
+On the March 11 episode of Rampage, Martinez lost to Hayter after an interference by Baker.
+After the match, Baker alongside Hayter and Rebel tried to attack Martinez, which was prevented by Rosa.
+Following that, Martinez transitioned to Ring of Honor, where she would become the ROH Women's World Champion, and would remain the champion until losing it to Athena on December 10 at Final Battle.
 On March 30, 2022, AEW president Tony Khan, who had purchased Ring of Honor one month prior, announced that Martinez would face Willow Nightingale on April 1 at Supercard of Honor XV for the Interim ROH Women's World Championship, with the winner facing lineal champion Deonna Purrazzo at a later date.
 Martinez would go onto defeat Nightingale to claim the interim ROH Women's World Championship.
 On the May 4, 2022 episode of Dynamite, she defeated Purrazzo to become the undisputed ROH Women's World Champion.
 She has since successfully defended the ROH Women's World Championship on episodes of AEW Dark: Elevation.
 On the November 18 episode of Rampage, Martinez returned from an injury to stop Athena attacking Madison Rayne after their match.
 On December 10, at Final Battle, Martinez lost the title to Athena, ending her reign at 220 days.

 After five-month of hiatus, Martinez made her return on the May 18, 2023, episode of ROH on Honor Club, where she defeated Ashley D'Amboise.
+On the June 9, 2023, episode of Rampage, Martinez made her first AEW appearance since November 2022, by competing in a four-way to determine the number one contender for the AEW Women's World Championship, which was won by Skye Blue.

 On February 14, 2024, Mercedes Martinez entered the inaugural ROH Women's World Television Championship tournament and defeated Trish Adora in the first round to advance.
 On the March 7, 2024 tapings of ROH during the second round of the ROH Women's World Television Championship tournament Mercedes defeated Abadon to advance.
 On the March 16, 2024 tapings of ROH during the semifinals of the tournament Marcedes Martinez faced Billie Starkz but was not successful.

+In January 2026, it was reported that Martinez's AEW contract had expired and was not renewed, ending her over four-year tenure with the promotion.

+On August 27, 2026, Martinez announced her retirement from professional wrestling after suffering a torn ACL during an independent show on August 15, ending her 26-year career.